-Dear users, if you are aware of relevant global research that is not included in our database and relates to obstetric violence, we invite you to write to us at cm@respectfulcare.eu.
+Dear users, if you are aware of relevant global research that is not included in our database and relates to obstetric violence, we invite you to write to us.
 We accept open-source research from any country in the world.
 Your collaboration is essential to enrich our collection and support researchers worldwide.
 Likewise, if you find any errors, please do not hesitate to contact us.
 Thank you in advance for your cooperation.

 AUSTRALIA